01

 04

+Gardening & Activity Workshops As you walk westward along Okage Yokocho, with its cobblestoned streets and kizami cedar plank walls, you will come across a bridge over a small waterway on your left.
 Beyond the bridge, there is a 330-square-meter garden filled with seasonal flora and bonsai trees.
 Here, you can enjoy seasonal flowers and plants, as well as a beautiful scenery and the experience of interacting with local culture, history, and people.
 Why not try handcrafting to make your trip to Iseji even more memorable in Okage Yokocho?